Asterias amurensis: Development

-Male and female seastars release their gametes into the seawater (external fertilization), resulting in fertilised eggs.
+Male and female sea stars release their gametes into the seawater (external fertilization), resulting in fertilized eggs.
 These go through gastrulation and become larvae.
 Once these begin to feed they are called bipinnaria, this stage then grows into the brachiolaria after growing five arms, three fused with the central disk.
 The development is temperature-dependant.
 These larvae float as pelagic plankton from 41 to 120 days before they find and settle on a surface and metamorphose into juvenile sea stars.
 This metamorphosis in larvae is stimulated by chemicals detected in the presence of adults and of tactile stimuli (feeling a surface).
 The first year these juveniles grow 6mm a month, thereafter they grow 1–2mm a month.
 Males and females can be sexually mature when they reach 3.6–5.5 cm in length, but by far most males and females reproduce when around 10 cm in diameter, when they are 1 year old.
 The species reproduces seasonally and spawns from January to April in Japan, from June to October in Russia, and between July and October in Australia.
 Females are capable of carrying up to 20 million eggs.
 Gametogenesis in females takes 9 months.
 Females spawn (release eggs) successively during the breeding season.
 In Japan it may spawn in two main events in the year, elsewhere it is once.